 Egg freezing cycle costs varies from clinic to clinic.
 At RSMC, the base price of a cycle includes the services below.

-- Appointments and testing – Before an egg freezing cycle begins, initial tests are done to determine that your ovaries are healthy and functional.
+Doctors do a few initial tests to determine that your ovaries are healthy and functional.
+You need to do these tests before an egg freezing cycle begins.
 These tests will also assist your physician in deciding what dosage of fertility medication you will need.
-You will be required to visit your fertility clinic several times during the ovarian stimulation phase to check the development of your follicles and eggs.
-This check up is done with blood tests and ultrasounds.
+You will need to visit your fertility clinic several times during the ovarian stimulation phase to check the development of your follicles and eggs.
+Check up includes blood tests and ultrasounds.

-- Cryopreservation – After a successful egg retrieval, your eggs will be taken to a laboratory where they will undergo the freezing process.
+After successful egg retrieval, we will take the eggs to a laboratory.
+Then, in the laboratory, the freezing process will start.
 A newer cryo-vitrification technique, known as “flash freezing”, freezes the eggs instantly at sub-zero temperatures.
-With this technique, your eggs will be preserved with minimal risk to their quality.
+With this technique, your eggs will have minimal risk to their quality.

-What other costs are involved in egg freezing?
+What are the other costs of egg freezing?

 Some clinics may not include all the costs when going over the egg freezing process.
 However, there are other costs that you may need to consider.